catalyst/silverstripe-cloudflare/README.md

 composer require catalyst.net.nz/silverstripe-cloudflare
 ```

+For Silverstripe 5.3+, use the 3.0.0 tag.
+For older versions, use the older tags: issues raised for these older versions are unlikely to be fixed.

 Run `/dev/build` afterwards and `?flush=1` for good measure for SilverStripe to become aware of this module

 ## Configuration